-Access has been the #1 barrier to basic services and development for Yiben and surrounding communities, so improving access is an important part of supporting healthcare for the community.
+Isolation has been the #1 barrier to basic services and development for Yiben and surrounding communities, so improving access is an important part of supporting healthcare for the community.
 Since Mallam first undertook the weekly journey on foot and everything they needed was carried in, access to Yiben has greatly improved.

-The impact studies and preliminary plans are completed and construction is expected to begin in 2021.
+Construction is expected to begin in 2022.
 Because of its proximity, this dam is known as the Yiben Dam and its construction will have a huge impact on the village in many ways including employment opportunities.
-There is also great expectation of a sealed all-weather road to the site and a ‘bridge’ to Yiben across the dam wall.
+There is also the anticipation of a sealed all-weather road to the site and a ‘bridge’ to Yiben across the dam wall.

-Until then, the track remains a difficult but passable route for 4WD and motor bikes during the dry season.
+Until then, the track remains a difficult, but sometimes passable, route during the dry season.

 A bike for Mallam